Vendicated/JsPosed/README.md

 })
 ```

-or if you want to use both before and after more concisely, you may also create your own patch directly:
+...or if you want to use both before and after more concisely, you may also create your own patch directly:
 ```js
 patcher.patch(window, "open", new Patch({
     before(context) { },